-Pest management: Use the UC Integrated Pest Management website as a starting point for search
+Pest management: Search the UC Integrated Pest Management website for specific pests and related plants

 Okra grows on tall, bushy plants with ornamental leaves and flowers.
 The red varieties are particularly dramatic in the garden.
 Both the air temperature and the ground must be warm for heat loving okra to thrive.